2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Introduction

 In recent years, many studies have investigated the fairness of BBR, especially when coexisting with Reno or Cubic flows~\cite{cao2019,bbr_mobiles_2022,datta2023,gomez2024,zeynali2024,bbr_bless_2025}.
 Besides fairness, another important aspect so far mainly overlooked is the \textit{robustness} of BBR in different usage scenarios, such as Cloud infrastructures.

-In today's Internet, Cloud-based hosting is a specialized, yet prevalent usage scenario for BBR: CPU and network resources can be limited, especially during peak traffic, and virtualization could have unexpected effects on BBR's bandwidth estimation algorithm which is certainly more complex (and more fragile?) than traditional loss-based algorithms.
+In today's Internet, Cloud-based hosting is a specialized, yet prevalent usage scenario for BBR: CPU and network resources can be limited during peak usage hours, and when CPU contention occurs, networking in virtualized environments is typically more affected than on CPU-constrained bare-metal systems, because every part of packet transmission, including tasks offloaded to the virtualized network card, depend on the host's CPU.
+Thus, virtualization could have unexpected effects on BBR's bandwidth estimation algorithm which is certainly more complex (and more fragile?) than traditional loss-based algorithms.
 Interestingly, previous work~\cite{ha2021, elmenhorst2025} has measured serious throughput problems when running BBR in \acp{VM} under CPU contention. \pref{fig:motivating} shows an example for degrading BBR throughput in \acp{VM} with 30, 50, and 70\% CPU shares.

 Based on these initial findings, in this paper we set out to better measure, understand, and overcome the problematic throughput degradation, independently of specific \ac{VM} hypervisors, and under varying sender conditions.
-Our contributions, as presented in \pref{sec:method}-\ref{sec:solution}, are as follows: \begin{enumerate}[label=\circlelabel{\Roman{enumi}}{L\arabic{enumi}}] \item \textbf{Controlled \ac{SCHEDULING} testbed}: We develop a deadline scheduling-based methodology to measure BBR throughput in \acp{VM} during emulated \ac{SCHEDULING} on real systems.
-Our method can not only reproduce the performance degradation seen in previous work, but crucially allows for precise control over the \ac{SCHEDULING} and is independent of any specific hypervisor. \item \textbf{Profile of CPU-limited sockets}: We evaluate BBR state and throughput during multiple \ac{SCHEDULING} and network scenarios, and so identify the (not so) specific conditions triggering the problematic degradation.
-We use Cubic as a loss-based reference, and confirm that the BBR degradation occurs in all tested kernels, \acp{VM}, and across BBR versions. \item \textbf{Solution approach}: To overcome the problem, we propose a minimal BBR patch which uses a BDP-relative bytes-inflight measure to detect CPU-limited sockets and reacts by conservatively increasing the pacing.
-We show that patched BBR solves the problem for the most critical cases. \end{enumerate}
+Our contributions, as presented in \pref{sec:method}-\ref{sec:solution}, are as follows: \begin{enumerate}[label=\circlelabel{\Roman{enumi}}{L\arabic{enumi}}] \item \textbf{Controlled \ac{SCHEDULING} testbed}: We develop a deadline scheduling-based method to measure BBR throughput in \acp{VM} during emulated \ac{SCHEDULING} on real systems.
+Our method can not only reproduce the performance degradation seen in prior work, but allows for precise control over the \ac{SCHEDULING} and is independent of any specific hypervisor.
+For validation, the emulation is complemented by a real hypervisor scheduling setup. \item \textbf{Profile of CPU-limited sockets}: We evaluate BBR state and throughput during multiple \ac{SCHEDULING} and network scenarios, and so identify the (not so) specific conditions triggering the problematic degradation.
+We use Cubic as a loss-based reference, and confirm that the BBR degradation occurs in all tested kernels, \acp{VM}, and across BBR versions. \item \textbf{Solution approach}: For mitigation, we propose a BBR patch which uses a BDP-relative bytes-inflight metric to detect CPU-limited sockets and reacts by conservatively increasing the pacing.
+We show that patched BBR can successfully shift the problem boundary. \end{enumerate}